andreim2k/chrono-pay/README.md

 # ChronoPay - Invoicing Application

-This is a full-stack invoicing application built with Next.js and Firebase, designed to make timesheet and invoice management simple and efficient.
+This is a full-stack invoicing application built with Next.js and Firebase, designed to make invoice management simple and efficient.

 ## Tech Stack